adriangmrraa/MultiAgents-Platform-ROI/BACKEND_SPECIFICATION.md

-# Nexus v4.6 Backend Technical Specification (Protocol Omega)
+# Nexus v5 Backend Technical Specification (Titan Protocol)

 > **Purpose**: This document serves as the absolute reference for Frontend-Backend integration.
 It defines the expected contracts, authentication methods, and data filtering logic to prevent "Ghost Code" or mapping errors.